-The primary goal of the Dutch Slough Tidal Marsh Restoration Project is to restore historic Delta habitats and provide ecosystem benefits for native species.
-Funds from this grant will be applied toward Phase 2, Revegetation, which is a critical component for the project to attain its full habitat benefits.
-The Project site consists of three leveed parcels totaling 1,187 acres that have been used as dairy and grazing lands.
+The primary goal of this project is to restore historic Delta habitats and provide ecosystem benefits for native species.
+Funds from this grant will be applied toward Phase 2, revegetation, which is a critical component for the project to attain its full habitat benefits.
+The project site consists of three leveed parcels totaling 1,187 acres that have been used as dairy and grazing lands.
 Phase 1 will be grading of the first two parcels to create proper elevations for tidal marsh, intertidal channels, and upland areas.
-Grading will move soil from higher areas to lower elevation areas to create a marshplain, and will also include creation of upland (riparian) berms and shallower levee slopes.
 Phase 2 will be revegetation of the two graded parcels, and will include preparation of the planting plan; purchase of planting material; planting of tules, riparian trees and shrubs, and forbs and grasses; maintenance of the plantings; monitoring, and reporting.
-Phase 2 revegetation planting will begin in late 2018, followed by plant maintenance in 2019, 2020 and possibly 2021.
-Phase 3, which overlaps with the first two phases, is Monitoring.
-Restoration of these two parcels will create 400 acres of tidal marsh, 50 acres of riparian woodland, 18 acres of native grassland, and 110 acres of subtidal open water; and it will enhance 70 acres of managed marsh.
+Phase 3, which overlaps with the first two phases, is monitoring.
+Restoration of these two parcels will create 400 acres of tidal marsh, 50 acres of riparian woodland, 18 acres of native grassland, and 110 acres of subtidal open water; and will enhance 70 acres of managed marsh.
 Native wildlife is expected to rapidly colonize the restored habitats.

-This working waterways habitat enhancement project will pair cattle management practices with ecosystem restoration practices to create 13.5 acres of riparian habitat on actively farmed and grazed ground in the northern part of the Petersen Ranch along Lindsey Slough.
-It will address both the need for native vegetation—with the habitat and ecosystem benefits it provides—and for improved water quality in the Cache Slough Complex.
-The project will build upon a successful history of riparian restoration and cattle exclusion activities at the Ranch, and is moving forward with the full support of the landowner and neighboring property owners.
-The project will install nearly 6.5 miles of fencing structures and provide off-stream water sources for livestock.
+This project will pair cattle management practices with ecosystem restoration practices to create 13.5 acres of riparian habitat on actively-farmed and grazed ground in the northern part of the Petersen Ranch along Lindsey Slough.
+It will address both the need for native vegetation, with the habitat and ecosystem benefits it provides, and for improved water quality in the Cache Slough Complex.
+The project will build upon a successful history of riparian restoration and cattle exclusion activities at the ranch, and is moving forward with the full support of the landowner and neighboring property owners.
+The project will install nearly 6.5 miles of fencing and provide off-stream water sources for livestock.
 This will ensure that cattle no longer have direct access to surface waterways that discharge into sensitive Delta habitats and will create a riparian corridor available for restoration activities.
 The riparian corridors will be planted with a diverse mix of native trees, shrubs, grasses, sedges and forbs to create 13.5 acres of wildlife habitat that will also serve as filter strips for irrigation and storm water runoff.
-It is anticipated that the removal of cattle and creation of riparian filter strips will provide significant ecosystem benefits to this area of the Delta, including increased habitat for terrestrial and invertebrate species, reduced erosion and improved water quality, enhanced ecological condition of ranch waterways, and carbon sequestration.
+It is anticipated that the removal of cattle and creation of riparian filter strips will provide significant ecosystem benefits to this area, including increased habitat for terrestrial and invertebrate species, reduced erosion and improved water quality, enhanced ecological condition of ranch waterways, and carbon sequestration.

-Thousands of acres of Delta restoration projects are underway or in the planning phase; however, a major constraint on restoration success is invasive species.
-Historic and recent simplification of habitat structure and altered flow patterns have facilitated the increase of non-native species throughout the Bay Delta, some of which have become harmfully invasive.
-Unfortunately, once established, invasive species are difficult to control due to their generally rapid growth rate, high reproduction output, and proficient dispersal ability.
+In the Delta, a major constraint on restoration success is invasive species.
+Historic and recent simplification of habitat structure and altered flow patterns have facilitated the increase of non-native species throughout the Delta, some of which have become harmfully invasive.
+Once established, invasive species are difficult to control due to their generally rapid growth rate, high reproduction output, and proficient dispersal ability.
 Conventional control approaches, such as pesticides and mechanical removal, only provide temporary relief to invaded sites.
 Competition by native species can be a more sustainable management tool; however, this strategy has not been investigated in a tidal wetland environment.
 This project will investigate several revegetation techniques to deter colonization of invasive species on restoration sites in tidal wetlands to improve the potential for successful restoration efforts.
-Project outcomes will provide restoration strategies that limit invasion of vulnerable tidal systems, which will be put to immediate use by the Department of Water Resources in the planning and implementation of restoration projects, including the adjacent Dutch Slough Restoration Project, as well as several other regionally significant efforts.
+Project outcomes will provide restoration strategies that limit invasion of vulnerable tidal systems, which will be put to immediate use by the Department of Water Resources in the planning and implementation of restoration projects, including the adjacent Dutch Slough Restoration Project, as well as several other regionally-significant efforts.